stefanGT44/AngryHeads/README.md

 A slow shooter with high damaging energy bolts.
 * Simple attack - Shoot energy bolts
 * Ability 1 - Flying with jetpack untill fuel is empty (fuel slowly regenerates while not flying)
-* Ability 2 - Immunity energy shield (Can't take damage and bounces enemies off)
+* Ability 2 - Immunity energy shield (Can't take damage and bounces enemies off for 5 seconds)

 ## Sidenote
 This project was an assignment as part of the course - Mobile applications development during the 6th semester at the Faculty of Computer Science in Belgrade.